uvatbc/docker-ttrss/README.md

 # docker-ttrss

+This is a fork of [reuteras/docker-ttrss](https://github.com/reuteras/docker-ttrss) because the original did not work out-of-the-box for me and I needed the usage to be much simpler.

+The original readme message from was:
 I'm moving more of the services I use to Docker.
 This my Docker container for [tt-rss](https://tt-rss.org/).
 This container only supports Postgresql.

 ## Usage

 ### Docker Image, Compose and Makefile (aka The Simple Way)

-To build the image
+To build the image:

     make build

-To start the Postgres and TTRSS containers
+To start the Postgres and TTRSS containers:

     make up

+That is all.

 ### Manually
 First start a Postgresql instance (or use a regular instance):